eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 # Eclipse hawkBit 0.2.0 - First Release

-hawkBit is a domain independent back-end framework for rolling out software updates to constrained edge devices as well as more powerful controllers and gateways connected to IP based networking infrastructure.
+hawkBit is a domain-independent back-end framework for rolling out software updates to constrained edge devices as well as more powerful controllers and gateways connected to IP based networking infrastructure.
 It is part of the Eclipse IoT since 2015 and with version _0.2.0_ a first release is available.

-In this article, we want to give an overview over the latest highlights of hawkBit and let you know how you can get started in seconds.
+In this article, we want to give an overview of the latest highlights of hawkBit and let you know how you can get started in seconds.

 ## Finally, it is here!